Counterfeit Coin – 1891 Double Eagle

 By Max Spiegel – Numismatic Guaranty Corporation ……

 The California Gold Rush created an immediate need for a mint to turn the recovered gold dust and nuggets into spendable coins.
 A number of private mints were quickly started and these struck a variety of coins termed “Territorial Gold Pieces” by collectors.
-In 1852, Congress authorized the establishment of a U.S. Branch Mint in California and two years later the San Francisco Mint opened for business.
+In 1852, the United States Congress authorized the establishment of a branch mint in California and two years later the San Francisco Mint opened for business.

 All denominations of gold coins–dollars to double eagles–were struck by the San Francisco Mint in its first year of operations.
 Mintages of the United States’ highest valued circulating coin, the $20 double eagle, were particularly significant at the San Francisco Mint and its production of this denomination outpaced all of the other mint locations nearly every year.